zilkey/auto_tagger/README.md

     # You need to add the before/ater callbacks yourself
     before "deploy:update_code", "release_tagger:set_branch"
     after  "deploy", "release_tagger:create_tag"
+    after  "deploy", "release_tagger:write_tag_to_shared"
+    after  "deploy", "release_tagger:print_latest_tags"

+### `release_tagger:set_branch`

+This task sets the git branch to the latest tag from the previous stage.
 Assume you have the following tags in your git repository:

   * ci/01
   * staging/01
   * production/01

+And the following stages in your capistrano file:

+    set :stages, [:ci, :staging, :production]

 The deployments would look like this:

-    cap staging deploy    # => sets branch to ci/01
+    cap staging release_tagger:set_branch    # => sets branch to ci/01
-    cap production deploy # => sets branch to staging/01
+    cap production release_tagger:set_branch # => sets branch to staging/01

 You can override with with the -Shead and -Stag options

-    cap staging deploy -Shead=true      # => sets branch to master cap staging deploy -Stag=staging/01 # => sets branch to staging/01
+    cap staging release_tagger:set_branch -Shead=true      # => sets branch to master
+    cap staging release_tagger:set_branch -Stag=staging/01 # => sets branch to staging/01

+If you add `before "deploy:update_code", "release_tagger:set_branch"`, you can just deploy with:

+    cap staging deploy

+and the branch will be set for you automatically.

+### `release_tagger:create_tag`

+This cap task creates a new tag, based on the latest tag from the previous environment.

+If there is no tag from the previous stage, it creates a new tag from the latest commit in your _working directory_.

+### `release_tagger:print_latest_tags`

+This task reads the git version from the text file in shared:

+    cap staging release_tagger:read_tag_from_shared

+### `release_tagger:print_latest_tags`

+This task takes the latest tag from each environment and prints it to the screen.
+You can add it to your deploy.rb like so:

+    after  "deploy", "release_tagger:print_latest_tags"

+Or call it directly, like:

+    cap production release_tagger:print_latest_tags

+This will produce output like:

+    ** AUTO TAGGER: release tag history is:
+     ** ci         ci/20090331045345              8031807feb5f4f99dd83257cdc07081fa6080cba some commit message
+     ** staging    staging/20090331050908         8031807feb5f4f99dd83257cdc07081fa6080cba some commit message
+     ** production production/20090331050917      8031807feb5f4f99dd83257cdc07081fa6080cba some commit message

+## Acknowledgments

+Special thanks to Brian Takita for the original recipes, and to Mike Dalessio for his git fu.

 ## Links